eea/volto-eea-design-system/website/docs/webdev/md_components/site_header_components/usage_markdown.md

 - Make sure that contain all mandatory element from the Anatomy table

 ### Dont’s
-- You must not use the EEA header if your service is not being hosted in one of the above domains.
+- You must not use the EEA's logo and menu if your service is not being hosted in one of the above domains.